Hong Kong University

 Studios, workshops, music rooms, television and game rooms, meeting rooms, common rooms, and office space for student societies are all part of the main academic complex.
 Athletic facilities include a multi-purpose sports hall, an athletic field with all weather turf, modern running tracks, playing fields, tennis courts, squash courts, an Olympic-size outdoor swimming pool, and an indoor swimming pool.

-The CUA-HKUST exchange program is for undergraduate students interested in taking Humanities, Social Science, and Asian Studies courses while abroad.
-Only summer participants may take engineering courses.
+The HKUST exchange program is for undergraduate students interested in taking Humanities, Social Science, and Asian Studies courses while abroad.
 Nearly all courses are taught in English at HKUST, thereby requiring no Chinese language proficiency.
 A majority of courses taken must be from the schools of Humanities or Social Sciences.

 Students enroll in a full course load of 12-15 credits.
 Other restrictions may apply.
-View HKUST course selection information for more details and a link to the HKUST course catalogue.
-Syllabi can be found on the course websites for the individual schools, and credit values can be found in the course catalogue.
+View HKUST course selection information for more details and a link to the HKUST course catalog.
+Syllabi can be found on the course websites for the individual schools, and credit values can be found in the course catalog.

 Students may register for on-campus housing in the university residence halls.
 Rooms are typically doubles or triples.
 Meal plans are not available, but there are many options for dining both on and near campus.